 Olives: which yield in about 10 years from seeding and are some of the hardiest trees on earth, as evidenced by the 2,000 year old specimens to be found across Europe.
 Many cultivars are good for both eating and oil extraction, with very minimal maintenance once established.

 Mulberries: hardy to a fault and with multiple yields, starting with protein-dense leaves that make great feed for livestock (crude protein 25%).
 While your small flock of forage-to-protein convertors (sheep or cows) are chomping down on the leaves, there’s also the mulberries to consider, which are both abundant and delicious.
 The berries are also excellent for fattening pigs.

 Of course, if you’re intending to set up a homestead block or small farm using permaculture principles and design, the foraging aspects of your potential site, and the wider environment, will be something to consider in your design.

 But no matter where you live right now, it’s worth remembering that the ability to engage with foraged harvests is all around us and should be part of how we approach the landscapes we live in.

 Foraging is a great way to get to know what grows where and why, to live lightly and well, and to build a lasting relationship with the particular piece of earth that you call home.

-We run Permaculture Design Courses at Milkwood farm (and beyond) that teach best practice whole-systems design, so that students can learn how to design and create resilient systems for abundant living, wherever they may put down roots…
+We run Permaculture Design Courses that teach best practice whole-systems design, so that students can learn how to design and create resilient systems for abundant living, wherever they may put down roots…